Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 - ~~NV12/I420/I444/RGB + Rec.
 2020~~
 - P010/I010 + Rec.
 2020 = EDR

-## Automatic color space conversion

-libobs will automatically convert colors when it detects color space mismatches along a source chain.

-- sRGB8 -> sRGB8, sRGB16F -> sRGB16F, EDR -> EDR, CCCS -> CCCS: No extra draw
-- sRGB8 -> sRGB16F, sRGB16F -> sRGB8: Regular draw with GPU SRGB automatic conversions enabled
-- sRGB8/sRGB16F -> EDR: Regular draw since the [0, 1] range maps identically to the [0, 1] range of EDR
-- sRGB8/sRGB16F/EDR -> CCCS: Draw that multiplies RGB with a factor of SDR white level divided by 80.0 to go from relative to absolute.
-- EDR -> sRGB8/sRGB16F: Draw that tonemaps HDR to SDR.
-- CCCS -> EDR: Draw that multiplies RGB with a factor of 80.0 divided by SDR white level.
-- CCCS -> sRGB8/sRGB16F: Draw that multiplies RGB with a factor of 80.0 divided by SDR white level to go from absolute to relative, then tonemaps from HDR to SDR.

 # Sources

 There are three public types of sources: input, filter, transition.
 It is important to us not to break the existing ecosystem of external plugins, so OBS has decided on an important guideline.